devnwang/Employee-Java-Streams/README.md

 * Get the average salary of the employees in the Developer department

 **Assumption**
+---
-Employees of the Developer department are made up of employees from the Front End and Back End Development departments. (i.e. The Front End and Back End Development departments are sub-departments of the Developer department.
+Employees of the Developer department are made up of employees from the Front End and Back End Development departments. (i.e. The Front End and Back End Development departments are sub-departments of the Developer department.)